InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Experiments

-\textbf{Improving Model Robustness to Distractors}.
-As illustrated in \textbf{Task B}, the baseline VLA struggles to identify task-specific objects in complex scenarios with various distractors, limiting its ability to produce correct actions.
+As illustrated in Fig. \ref{fig.demo} (Left) \textbf{Task B}, the baseline VLA struggles to identify task-specific objects in complex scenarios with various distractors, limiting its ability to produce correct actions.
 The primary reason may be that the direct observation-to-action mapping mechanism prevents the learned model from capturing causal relationships between observations and actions, making it sensitive to familiar distractors when predicting actions.
-By employing a spatial reasoning VQA task as the bridging “language” between observations and actions, our InSpire approach equips the VLA with spatial reasoning capability, thereby helping the VLA differentiate task-relevant objects from distractors.
+By employing a spatial reasoning VQA task as the bridging “language” between observations and actions, InSpire equips the VLA with spatial reasoning capability, thereby helping the VLA differentiate task-relevant objects from distractors (as shown in Fig. \ref{fig.demo} (Right)).